 The Bigger Picture

-Walmart's AI negotiation is one example of a broader trend: AI handling tasks that were traditionally considered "too human" for automation.
-Negotiation requires understanding context, reading signals, and making trade-offs — skills we associated exclusively with humans.
+Walmart's AI negotiation is one example of a broader shift: AI handling tasks that were considered "too human" for automation.
+Negotiation requires understanding context, reading signals, making trade-offs — things we assumed only people could do.

-The implication for white-collar workers: if AI can negotiate better than humans in 68% of cases, which other "human-only" business tasks are next?
-The companies that figure this out first will have structural cost advantages that competitors cannot match.
+If AI can negotiate better than humans in 68% of cases, what other "human-only" business tasks are next?
+The companies that answer that question first will carry structural cost advantages that competitors cannot match.

 68% of negotiations automated.
 3% savings per contract.
 Higher supplier satisfaction.
 Faster cycles.
-This is not a pilot program — it is running at full scale at the world's largest company.
-For procurement teams everywhere, AI negotiation is no longer experimental.
-It is the new standard.
+This is not a pilot — it runs at full scale at the world's largest company.
+For procurement teams everywhere, AI negotiation has moved from experimental to standard.